Mead, Washington

-In 1900 Mead was the second stop on the Spokane Falls & Northern Railway.
+In 1900, Mead was the second stop on the Spokane Falls & Northern Railway.
 The community included the Cushing & Bryant general store, a blacksmith shop, a public school with approximately 60 students, a Methodist Episcopal church, and a Sunday school.
 At the time the post office was located in the Cushing & Bryant store.

 Mead is home to the computer game development firm, Cyan Worlds, makers of Myst and Riven.
 The Kaiser Aluminum Mead Works, which operated as a leading area employer from 1942 until curtailment in 2001, is nearby.
-Mead is also home to the Hierophant Meadery, makers of Metheglin-style mead, otherwise known as honey wine.